mmoobbeeiidat-design/Hack-The-Box-Cap-Findings-Report/Cap.md

   ```

   ![Python Setuid Exploitation](images/root_shell.png)
-  *Caption: Successful privilege escalation demonstrating the transition from `nathan` to `root` using the Python capability exploit.*
+  *Successful privilege escalation demonstrating the transition from `nathan` to `root` using the Python capability exploit.*

 ---